ogecko/alpaca-benro-polaris/docs/stellarium.md

 ### Changing Field of View
 On Windows, as the telescope sweeps across the sky, you will see a reticule marking its path.
 You can tailor the size of the reticule to match your camera and lens setup, allowing you to visualize your framing easily.

-If you lose sight of where the mount is pointing in Stellarium, pressing `Ctrl+Shift+0` (Windows) or `Command+Shift+0` (MacOS) will pan the window to your telescope's position.
 If you lose site of your selected target, press `SPACE`, and the window will immediately pan to your selected object.

 ### Pulling Stellarium Desktop Targets into Nina
 You can use the Stellarium Desktop `Remote Control` Plug-in to further integrate Stellarium with Nina.
 Using this plug-in, Nina can pull any selected Stellarium Target into the Framing Tab on Nina.